 In recent years, there has been an increase in the effort to generalize Pearl's do-calculus to the setting in which data from both observational and interventional data are available for identifying a causal effect.
 For instance, \citet{bareinboim2012causal} studied the problem of estimating the causal effect of intervening on a set of variables $X$ on the outcome $Y$ when we experiment on a different set $Z$.
-This problem is known as $z$-identifiability, and \cite{bareinboim2012causal} provides a complete algorithm for computing $P(Y|do(X))$ using information provided by experiments on all subsets of $Z$.
-A slightly more general version of $z$-identifiability is called $g$-identifiability, which considers the problem of identifying $P(Y|do(X))$ from an arbitrary collection of distributions. \citet{lee2020general} studied the $g$-identifiability problem and claimed that Pearl's do-calculus is also complete in this setting.
-This was proved by \citet{kivva2022revisiting}.
+This problem is known as $z$-identifiability, and \citet{bareinboim2012causal} provide a complete algorithm for computing $P(Y|do(X))$ using information provided by experiments on all subsets of $Z$.
+A slightly more general version of $z$-identifiability is called $g$-identifiability, which considers the problem of identifying $P(Y|do(X))$ from an arbitrary collection of distributions. \citet{lee2020general} and \citet{kivva2022revisiting} studied the $g$-identifiability problem and showed that Pearl's do-calculus is also complete in this setting.
 All three of the aforementioned works study the identifiability of $P(Y|do(X))$.
-There are also various works that consider the more general problem of identifying a conditional causal effect of the form $P(Y|do(X),W)$.
+There are also various works that consider the more general problem of identifying a conditional causal effect of the form $P(Y|do(X),W)$ from a combination of distributions.
 However, most of these works do not manage to provide complete results a la Pearl's do-calculus.
-See \cite{tikka2019causal}, for a complete review on causal effect identification.
+See \citep{tikka2019causal}, for a complete review on causal effect identification.